scotthebertumass/biostats730_project1_shandross_hebert/project_proposal.md

 Ranking of risk factors

-- Statistical: common univariate tests such as Mann–Whitney U test [85], Pearson correlation coefficient [86], and chi square test [87] to compare the distribution of each feature between the two groups (survived individuals and dead patients), plus the Shapiro–Wilk test [88] to check the distribution of each feature
+- Statistical: common univariate tests such as Mann–Whitney U test, Pearson correlation coefficient, and chi square test to compare the distribution of each feature between the two groups (survived individuals and dead patients), plus the Shapiro–Wilk test to check the distribution of each feature
 - Machine learning: random forests only

 Final predictor models